 The spirits Editor of Wine Enthusiast Magazine, Kara Newman, recently passed comment on the trend.

 “There’s an increased willingness to experiment.
 Salt adds a really subtle accent that sets your mouth watering and makes you want to have another sip.”

 The Dark and Nori

 Combining traditional alcohol flavours with the taste of the ocean, this cocktail is truly unique.
 This drink is the brainchild of Jordan Link; a gentleman that world in a top American chef, Harold Dieterle.

 Offering a fresh/salty take on the popular drink ‘Dark and Stormy’, we urge you to give it a go!
 To create the drink, you will need the following:

-Combining the ingredients (over the course of two days), Link garnishes the drink with seaweed-wrapped cucumber.
+Combining the ingredients over a 48 hour period, Link garnishes the drink with seaweed and cucumber.
 Justifying the addition of seaweed, he says: